 The primordial entropy drive of light (free electromagnetic energy) is expressed through its intrinsic motion, expanding and cooling the Universe, hence reducing the Cosmos' capacity for work.
 But it is light's intrinsic motion which also creates the conservation domain of spacetime and maintains its metric symmetry, suppressing time, equilibrating the spatial dimensions, etc. Therefore light and space are related through the first and second laws of thermodynamics, while c functions to gauge both the primordial entropy drive and the non-local symmetric energy state of light.
 It is the function of entropy's primordial form to create a dimensional conservation domain in which energy can be transformed, used, but nevertheless conserved.
 Without entropy (the 2nd law of thermodynamics), the Universe could not spend its energy capital, since the 1st law of thermodynamics (energy conservation) would forbid any use of energy at all.
 The dimensions of spacetime are entropy domains, created by the intrinsic (entropic) dimensional motions of light (creating space), time (creating history), and gravitation (converting space to time and vice versa), as gauged by "c" (the intrinsic motion of light), "T" (the intrinsic motion of time), and "G" (the gravitational constant).
 (See: "A Description of Gravitation".)

-c as the temporal duration (measured by a clock) required
+by c as the temporal duration (measured by a clock)

-by light to move a given distance (measured by a meter
+required by light to move a given distance (measured by

-stick).
-The gravitational constant G is the entropy
+a meter stick).
+The gravitational constant G is the

-conversion gauge, fixing the volume of space which must be
+entropy conversion gauge, fixing the volume of space

-annihilated and converted to time per given mass (Gm).
+which must be annihilated and converted to time per

-electromagnetic energy (the intrinsic motion of light as
+of free electromagnetic energy (the intrinsic motion of

-gauged by "velocity c") to the entropy drive of bound
+light as gauged by "velocity c") to the entropy drive of

-gauged by "velocity T") and vice versa (as in the
+time as gauged by "velocity T") and vice versa (as in

-conversion of bound to free energy in stars).
-(See: "Spatial vs
+the conversion of bound to free energy in stars).
+(See:

-of free and bound forms of electromagnetic energy, and the
+mixture of free and bound forms of electromagnetic